milanify/how-to-install-halo-online-on-linux/README.md

 ## Disclaimer
 This is only confirmed working in Ubuntu with a NVIDIA graphics card.
 Results across different distros and hardware may vary.
+Go to https://www.reddit.com/r/HaloOnline/ for more information